serEMir/CCIP-CRE-VAULT/contracts/README.md

 ```

 After deploy, ensure:
-- `setCREForwarder(...)` is set to the Keystone forwarder.
+- `setCREForwarder(...)` is set to the Keystone forwarder address.
 - `allowlistSourceChain(...)` and `allowlistSender(...)` are set on receivers.
-- Vault has LINK for CCIP fees.
+- Vault has enough LINK for CCIP fees.

 ## Common operational steps
+- User must approve the vault to spend the deposit token before calling `requestDeposit`.
+- The vault will approve the CCIP router for LINK fees and token transfers when sending.
-- Fund vault with LINK for fees.
+- Fund the vault with LINK to pay CCIP fees.

-- Approve token transfers to the vault before `requestDeposit`.
+## Notes
+- `UnifiedVault.onReport(bytes,bytes)` is the CRE entrypoint and is restricted to the owner or the configured forwarder.
+- Receivers enforce allowlists for source chains and senders; configure them before sending messages.